Hadronic Spectra from Deformed AdS Backgrounds: Hadronic Spectra for vector mesons

 with $B(z) = - A(z)$ and $M^2_5=0$ for vector mesons.

-Solving numerically \eqref{eq_vm} with the warp factor constant $k$ now given by $k_{\rm vm}=-0.613^2$ GeV$^2$ we get the masses compatibles with the family of vector meson $\rho$, with $I^GJ^{PC} = 1^+(1^{--})$, as can be seen in table \ref{t4}.
-Note that the error presented in last column of Table \ref{t4} ($\% M$) was definied in Eq.\eqref{M}.
+Solving Eq. \eqref{eq_vm} numerically with the warp factor constant $k$ given by $k_{\rm vm}=-0.613^2$ GeV$^2$, we obtain the masses compatible with the family of vector meson $\rho$, with $I^GJ^{PC} = 1^+(1^{--})$, as indicated in Table \ref{t4}.
+The error presented in the last column of Table \ref{t4} ($\% M$) was definied in Eq.\eqref{M}.
 We also compute the total r.m.s error defined by Eq. \eqref{rms}.
-For table \ref{t4} one finds $\delta_{rms} = 7.87 \%$.
+For table \ref{t4} we obtain $\delta_{rms} = 7.87 \%$.

-From Table \ref{t4} we plotted a Chew-Frautschi plane here represented as $ n \times m^2$, where $n$ is the holographic radial excitation and $m^2$ is the squared vector meson mass represented by the dots (our model) or squares (PDG) in figure \ref{vm}.
-From a standard linear regression method we obtain the experimental and theoretical Regge trajectories for vector meson $\rho$, so that:
+Using the data from Table \ref{t4} we plotted a Chew-Frautschi plane represented as $ n \times m^2$, where $n$ is the holographic radial excitation, and $m^2$ is the squared vector meson mass represented by the dots (our model) or squares (PDG) in Fig. \ref{vm}.
+Using a standard linear regression method we obtain the experimental and theoretical Regge trajectories for vector meson $\rho$, such that:

-We did not include the intercept in Eq. \eqref{RT_vm} because its value is very close to zero $(\approx 10^{-18})$.
-Note also that in Eq. \eqref{RT_vm} the uncertainty in the slope is very small indicating that this fit is practically a straight line.
+We did not include the intercept in Eq. \eqref{RT_vm}, because its value is very close to zero $(\approx 10^{-18})$.
+Moreover, in Eq. \eqref{RT_vm}, the uncertainty in the slope is very small indicating that this fit is practically a straight line.

-The authors in the Refs. \cite{Gherghetta:2009ac, Kelley:2011ds} within their holographic softwall model also computed the masses for $\rho$ meson family and derived its Regge trajectory obtaining approximately the same value for the slope and intercept (considering the uncertainties) in relation to our result, Eq. (\ref{RT_vm}).
-It is worthy to mention that the data selection scenarios in those references are different from the current work.
-In those references it was included the vector meson $\rho(1282)$ as the first radial excited state and it was excluded the vector meson $\rho(1570)$ which the authors argue that it may be an OZI violating decay of the $\rho(1700)$.
-If we assume the existence of the $\rho(1282)$ as the first radial excitation $(n=2)$ of the $\rho$ meson family, then the corresponding percentage error $\%M$ in Table \ref{t4} would be smaller as well as the $\delta_{rms}$ error.
+The authors of Refs. \cite{Gherghetta:2009ac, Kelley:2011ds} also computed the masses for the $\rho$ meson family and derived their Regge trajectories within their holographic softwall model, obtaining approximately the same value for the slope and intercept (considering uncertainties) as the present study, Eq. (\ref{RT_vm}).
+The data select scenarios in those studies are different from the present study, as they included the vector meson $\rho(1282)$ as the first radial excited state and excluded the vector meson $\rho(1570)$, which the authors argue may be an OZI violating decay of the $\rho(1700)$.
+If we assume the existence of the $\rho(1282)$ as the first radial excitation $(n=2)$ of the $\rho$ meson family, then the corresponding percentage error $\%M$ in Table \ref{t4} would be smaller and so would the $\delta_{rms}$ error.